In this article

 Use strong passwords

-Whether it’s for your social media accounts, online shopping or bank account, your passwords need to be strong.
+Whether it’s for your social media accounts, online shopping, or bank account, your passwords need to be strong if you want to be preventing identity theft!

 Try to make them at least 12 characters long, with a mix of upper and lower case letters, and some numbers and symbols.
-You can also use multi-factor authentication, to strengthen your data privacy.
+This is because longer passwords tend to be more difficult to crack.
+You can also use multi-factor authentication to strengthen your data privacy.
+Multi-factor authentication is a security method that involves a user needing more than one form of identification to access an account.

 Keep your phone, laptop or tablet software up to date

-Check your phone, laptop and tablet for the latest software update.
+Check your phone, laptop and tablet for the latest software updates.
 Updates usually contain crucial security and vulnerability fixes that help protect your devices and apps from cybercriminals.

 Check your privacy settings